Skip To Main Content

 • Disposing of uneaten food waste and other compostable items in a designated bin which will be taken offsite to a nearby farm where it will decompose and become nutrient-rich compost.

-• Put any remaining unopened food in a container for Food Rescue to bring to a local shelter.
+• Put any remaining unopened food in a supplied container at the station for those in need.

 • Throw what remains into the trash.